awssreejith/CentralConfigurationServer/README.md

 store their respective configurations for different profiles (prod, test, dev, sanity etc) in this server configuration and simply fetch those whenever necessary.
 This also has implementation of auto refresh where any chnages in central configuration will be propogated back.

-A complete detailed steps can be found in Notes file.
+A detailed implementation logic and steps can be found in Notes file.